Stage IIIa Diesel Generators

 As a result, Europe went to great efforts to make their stage 1 and 2 standards functionally equivalent to its counterparts in US law, at least in part.
 The greatest levels of congruence, however are seen in the stage 3 and 4 regulations, which are essentially the same for the EU and the US.
 Tier 5 regulations, however, vary substantially between regions.
 For example, the US regulations do not require particulate filters for many engine types which do require such filters in the EU.

-What this means for our bread and butter, tier 3a diesel generators, is that there effectively is a unified EU and UD standard.
+What this means for our bread and butter, tier 3a diesel generator, is that there effectively is a unified EU and UD standard.
 Tier 3 emissions standards are essentially identical across most major international markets, and all of our diesel generators are compliant with all major standards, and completely US and EU compliant in particular.

 Stages I and II